aashikap0000/student/_posts/Foundation/B-tools_and_equipment/2025-09-09-blog-tools-setup.md

 I wasn’t saving my changes (Cmd + S) before committing

 The code paths for the images were slightly off.
-We fixed it by making sure the image links used relative paths.
+We fixed it by making sure the image links used relative paths

 I also had to adjust canvas dimensions to fit the entire screen window and handle window resizes